grafana/grafana-app-sdk/docs/tutorials/issue-tracker/07-operator-watcher.md

 	}, nil
 }
 ```
 What is `resource.TypedStore`?
-It's a type which will let us interact with our `issue.Issue` objects directly as if they were stored in a key/value storage system.
+It's a type which will let us interact with our `issuev1.Issue` objects directly as if they were stored in a key/value storage system.
 It is an abstraction over the `resource.Client` which interacts directly with the API server.
 The capability it has here that we're interested in is the `UpdateSubresource` function, which will, as the name suggests, allow us to update a subresource.

 > [!IMPORTANT]
 > Note that updating the resource inside a watcher or reconciler event will trigger _another_ event based on the update.
 Updating a subresource (such as `status`) will not update the resource's `Generation` value, so if you use the opinionated logic (which `simple.Operator` wraps your watchers and reconcilers in) these events won't propagate to your watchers/reconcilers.
 If you don't use the opinionated logic, you'll need to be aware of and handle these subresource updates properly in your business logic.